 We require students to take maximum personal health precautions while traveling to their program, including wearing a face mask during all points of travel, avoiding touching of the face, wearing gloves and washing hands with soap frequently.
-Upon arrival at the program start location, our students will undergo an onboarding process, which includes a general health and temperature check.
+Upon arrival at the program start location, our students will undergo an onboarding process, which includes a general health check-in.
 Students exhibiting symptoms of COVID-19 or having an elevated temperature will not be allowed to join the program until symptoms subside or another negative COVID-19 test is received.

 Depending on availability, Broadreach may administer a COVID-19 test during the first week of a program.
 We may adjust itineraries before the program or during the program depending on current local conditions or protocols, and will physically distance to the greatest extent possible when in public and when around others who are not part of the group.
 We will perform daily health checks, adhere to regular handwashing and personal hygiene.

 If a student presents symptoms consistent with COVID-19 while on the program, their Broadreach leader will help isolate them from the group and a COVID-19 test will be scheduled as soon as possible.
 A Broadreach leader will remain nearby and check in regularly, ensuring the student rests, has access to meals and stays hydrated while awaiting the test results.
 Symptoms will be monitored throughout the day, and the student will remain in isolation until a negative test result is returned or until advised they can leave isolation by local health authorities.